 Hong Kong's first commercial-scale wind power station, Lamma Winds - a pioneer in the use of renewable energy in the territory - was commissioned on 23 February 2006.
 By the end of December 2019, Lamma Winds has generated more than 11.5 million kWh of green electricity, reducing over 3,900 tonnes of coal consumption and more than 9,600 tonnes of carbon dioxide emissions.

 Flue Gas Desulphurisation Plant

 Flue Gas Desulphurisation Plant is installed to remove over 90% of sulphur dioxide in the flue gas.
-A total of six Lamma coal-fired units responsible for 80% coal-fired generating capacity are now equipped with FGD systems.
+All of the Lamma coal-fired units currently in operation are equipped with FGD systems.

 Low NOx Burners

 With the use of low NOx burners, concentration of NOx in the flue gas is reduced by two-third comparing with that produced by a conventional unit.
 A total of five Lamma coal-fired units responsible for 88% coal-fired generating capacity are now equipped with LNB systems.

 Electrostatic Precipitators and Chimneys

 Electrostatic Precipitators remove over 99% of particulates in the flue gas.
 The tall chimneys effectively disperse the pollutants to very low concentrations when they reach ground level.